sendcapital/duckbot/README.md

 # Documentation
 ## Introduction
-Duckbot is a Telegram Bot Prediction Market implemented with an Orderbook and AMM.
+Duckbot🦆 is a Telegram Bot Prediction Market implemented with an Orderbook and AMM.
 Positions are tracked and settled onchain while Orderbook Data & Matching and AMM logic are handled offchain.
 The smart contracts are written in Solidity and deployed on AIRDAO.

 ## Structure